Chief Justice of Malta

 The chief justice of Malta is the primus inter pares of the members of the Maltese judiciary and leads the business of the superior courts of Malta.

 Appointment

 The chief justice is appointed by the president of Malta by a two-thirds resolution of the House of Representatives of Malta.

 The Judicial Appointments Committee, which is in charge of recommending the appointment of the members of the judiciary, is not consulted on the appointment of the chief justice.
-This to ensure that the outgoing chief justice would not have a say on the choice of his or her successor.
+This to ensure that the outgoing chief justice would not have a say on the choice of their successor.

 Duties

 Where more than one judge is assigned to sit ordinarily in a court, or in a chamber or section of the court, the distribution of duties in general between the judges appertains to the chief justice.

 By virtue of his office, the chief justice of Malta is ex officio: